 Many promises…

-Synthesized from graphite and revealed to the public in 2004 by André Geim and Konstantin Novoselov at the University of Manchester (England) to whom it earned the Nobel Prize in 2010, graphene is a nanomaterial often presented as “revolutionary.
+Synthesized from graphite and revealed to the public in 2004 by André Geim and Konstantin Novoselov at the University of Manchester (England) for which they were awarded the Nobel Prize in 2010, graphene is a nanomaterial often presented as “revolutionary”.

 Graphene is made of flat sheet(s) formed by a single thickness of carbon atoms.